 The Nylon Curtain (Columbia ’82) Rating: B

 After a successful live album (Songs in the Attic) that highlighted some of his more notable album tracks ("Miami 2017 (Seen the Lights Go Out on Broadway)," "Say Goodbye to Hollywood," and "She's Got A Way" all got renewed airplay), Billy survived a serious motorcycle accident, after which he was unscrupulously sued by the woman whose fault the accident was!
 More legal problems would later follow, but in the meantime Billy released The Nylon Curtain, which was successful but not quite as successful as previous albums, "only" selling 2 million and spawning only a pair of popular but not massively popular top 40 hits.
-Then again, one of these, "Allentown," a tuneful, thoughtful mid-tempo message song about a struggling factory town, was easily one of the best songs Billy's ever done.
-The second single, "Pressure," is a melodramatic rocker that's seriously dated by its cheesy synthesizers, but the album features a pair of superior album tracks in "Goodnight Saigon" and "She's Right On Time."
+Then again, one of these, "Allentown," a tuneful, thoughtful mid-tempo message song about a struggling factory town, was easily one of the best songs that Billy's ever done.
+The second single, "Pressure," is a dramatic, intense rocker that's fun despite being seriously dated by its cheesy synthesizers, and the album also features a pair of superior album tracks in "Goodnight Saigon" and "She's Right On Time."
 The 7+ minute "Goodnight Saigon" (also a single but this one never really took off commercially) also has its cheesy elements (those echoed "night night night" vocals for example) but it still presents a moving, theatrical (I could picture it in a Broadway musical a la "Goodnight Saigon") tribute that's justifiably become one of the more famous songs ever about the Vietnam War.
 I especially like its anthemic "Hey Jude"-like chorus, which isn't too surprising as this is easily Billy's most Beatles-esque album to date.
 As for "She's Right On Time," this is another "overlooked gem" of an album track that simply delivers simple, melodic pop; its upbeat, romantic lyrics are a stark contrast to "Laura," an angry, intense Lennon-esque rant.
 Having recently gotten divorced from his first wife and former manager, Elizabeth, whom he had earlier stolen from his best friend, Billy was clearly having anger management issues related to women (perhaps somewhat warranted given his recent lawsuit as well!), but anyway, back to this album, whose second side again fails to keep pace.
 "A Room Of Our Own" is this album's obligatory annoying rocker, but "Surprises" is better, though it suffers somewhat from its overly Lennon-esque vocal (comparisons don't flatter) and thin sound.
-I'm also not a huge fan of "Scandanavian Skies," an experimental but only semi-successful track inspired by John Lennon's late-'60s psychedelic period, while "Where's the Orchestra?" is a pretty but also pretty boring ballad.
+I'm also not a huge fan of "Scandinavian Skies," an experimental but only semi-successful track inspired by John Lennon's late-'60s psychedelic period, while "Where's the Orchestra?" is a pretty but also pretty boring ballad.
 At least it is before it turns into a slower reprise of the melody of "Allentown," as Billy effectively reprises the trick introduced on The Stranger, bringing the album full circle and making it seem more thematically cohesive than it actually is.
 On the whole, The Nylon Curtain is another solid album with some major highlights, but it's also one that's pretty hit and miss for me, though I should note that I seem to rate Glass Houses higher than most people and this one lower.
 Maybe this album is just a little too overly derivative of The Beatles for me, or maybe I don't appreciate the decreased use of sax and the increased use of keyboards (which in some cases haven't aged very well), plus its sound is rather thin at times.
 In any event, despite its strengths I probably listen to this album less than any Billy Joel album reviewed on this page.

 An Innocent Man (Columbia ’83) Rating: B+